owensnyder/ST558-Project-1/st558-Project1-rmd.md

 ## Contingency Tables

-I will no create contingency tables for the Number of Transactions based on Quarters.
-I have grouped the Number of Transactions into three main
+I will now create contingency tables for the Number of Transactions based on Quarters.
+I have grouped the Number of Transactions into three main categories: Average, Few, or Many.
+This way, we will be able to identify which quarters seemed to have which category of transaction.
-categories: Average, Few, or Many.
-This way, we will be able to identify which quarters seemed to have the what category of transaction.
 For example, A quarter with a high count of “Many” transactions may indicate a surging market.
 This could be an indication of a good time to buy or sell your given position.
 Below, I will summarize my findings:

 For the S&P 500 data, there is a high count of “Few” transactions in Q3, this may be an indication of a slow market period for Q3 and in turn,